9991S/HappyPlants/SoftwareRequirementsSpecification.md

 - 3.1.9 Getting in touch with other plant owners

 #### 3.1.1 Creating an account
-To identify all useres we need an account system.
+To identify all users we need an account system.
 This account system enables us to build important functions such as joining a session, leaving a session or a personalized overview over all sessions (Keeping track of your sessions).

 #### 3.1.2 Logging in